 It opened in 1954 and was called Frontier Village, but never fully came to fruition.
 While it operated, the massive hat which stands 19 feet high and 44 feet wide was used as a gas station.
 Its accompanying boots actually were used as restrooms.

-Due to its unique nature, it became one of Washington’s most popular gas stations, eventually becoming abandoned in 1988.
+Due to its unique nature, it became one of Washington’s most popular gas stations, but eventually was abandoned in 1988.
 Luckily for all of us, the neighbors of Georgetown fought hard to save the relics and they’re now safe in Oxbow Park.
-So if you want to see one of the largest hats in the world, all you have to do is head over to Georgetown.
-Have fun out there!
+And while our large cowboy hat has had some recent rivalry with the addition of a new 32 foot hat in Oklahoma, we’re still the largest.